by G. Jack Urso

-That is how the people of Easter Island viewed their universe before their first European contact.
+That is how the people of Easter Island viewed their world before their first European contact.
 Indeed, Easter Island is so remote that there was no contact with other Polynesian cultures, perhaps the most able seafaring peoples in the world at the time.

-“In Search of…The Easter Island Massacre,” is a first season episode of the classic In Search of…series which ran from 1977 to 1982 and was hosted by Leonard Nimoy.
-The original air date of this episode was June 15, 1977.
-While one can find more up-to-date documentaries about Easter Island history, this episode is of interest to Aeolus 13 Umbra as it surveys the then-current theories about the giant statues, called moai.
-The episode is presented below in its entirety from my personal archives:
+“In Search of . . .
+The Easter Island Massacre,” is a first season episode of the classic In Search of . . . series, hosted by Leonard Nimoy, which ran from 1977 to 1982.
+The original air date of this episode is June 15, 1977.
+While one can find more up-to-date documentaries about Easter Island, this episode highlights some of the then-current core theories and myths about the islanders and their giant statues, called moai.
+The teaser for the episode is available above from the Aeolus 13 Umbra YouTube channel.

 The Easter Island moai are thought to represent the islanders’ ancestors whose spiritual energy, called mana, was channeled through the statues’ eyes to bless the people.
 This explains why the statues, once erected, faced inwards towards the land, rather than out to sea.

-Only time will tell whether drawing an analogy between the fate of Easter Island and that of the planet Earth ultimately stands up to the evidence; however, one can certainly agree that we do hold a couple things in common with the pre-European Rapanui – we have both mismanaged our resources due to over-population and we both think ourselves the only sentient life in the universe.
+Only time will tell whether drawing an analogy between the fate of Easter Island and that of the planet Earth ultimately stands up to the evidence; however, one can certainly agree that we do hold a couple things in common with the pre-European Rapa Nui — we have both mismanaged our resources due to over-population and we both think ourselves the only sentient life in the universe.